-These are posts in the World History part of my "General Education in a Nutshell" series.
-This series involves ten subjects you might study in a general education or "liberal arts" core at a university or college.
+This is part of my "General Education in a Nutshell" series.
+The series consists of ten subjects you might study in a general education or "liberal arts" core at a university or college.
 The first topic in the overall series was philosophy.
 So far in the world history section:

 - World History Overview